NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-the-basics.md

 each process are currently being and have been run.
 Here we only have the one process, of course, but this will soon change.

+* Let's check that everything worked: type `ls results/` and see that it contains the output we expected.

-* Let's explore the working directory!
-Change into whatever directory is specified by the process ID (your equivalent to `work/32/9124a1[...]`).
+* Let's explore the working directory: change into whatever directory is specified by the process ID (your equivalent to `work/32/9124a1[...]`).

 What do you see when you list the contents of this directory?
 You should,